 No Tax Reciprocity for New York City-area

-Conspicuously absent from the states providing one another reciprocity are New York, Connecticut and New Jersey.
-As a result, workers who live in one of these states and work in another have to file nonresident income tax returns if they meet the filing thresholds.
+Conspicuously absent from the states providing reciprocity to one another are New York, Connecticut, and New Jersey.
+As a result, workers who live in one of these states and work in another must file nonresident income tax returns if they meet the filing thresholds.
 They can, however, take a tax credit for taxes paid to the other state.